-If you want one of those good old-fashioned steel-handled shovels or hoes, it’s going to cost more, but you won’t have to worry about the handle splintering or chipping upon repeated use.
+If you want one of those good old-fashioned steel-handled shovels or hoes, it’s going to cost more, but you’re less likely to have to worry about the handle splintering or chipping with repeated use.

 For power tools, look for top brands such as Bosch, DeWalt, Makita and Milwaukee, which all typically hold their value.

 Used items at cheap prices are closer than you think.
 Start in your neighborhood: Look for signs advertising garage sales and yard sales.

 In our Team Clark review of Mercari, Beth says: “This app sets itself apart by restricting in-person meetups and requiring that sellers ship the merchandise to buyers.
 Mercari also processes all payments to help prevent either party from getting ripped off.”

 Clark says it takes only seconds to comparison shop to find a better deal on an item.